DBecker7/QuantQual/QuantQual.md

 ## Learning Linear Models

-0. Start a discovery journalism document
+0. Start a discovery journalism document\newline
-1. A basic introduction to R or Python.
+1. A basic introduction to R or Python.\newline
 2. A tutorial on data cleaning and visualization
     - Python Data Science Handbook
-    - R for Data Science
+    - R for Data Science\newline
-3. A tutorial on linear models
+3. A (non-code) tutorial on linear models
-    - Code everything in your language of choice!
+    - Code everything in your language of choice!\newline
 4. Write a self-tutorial

 # Machine Learning

 ## What is Machine Learning?

-Statistics, but done by a computer scientist...
+- Statistics, but done by a computer scientist...

-OR
+\quad\quad\quad\quad\quad\quad\quad\quad\quad\quad --OR--

-Anything that tries to get information from data!
+- Anything that tries to get information from data!

 \quad